simple-login/app/README.md

 ### Postgres

-This section shows how to run a Postgres database using Docker.
-At the end of this section, you will have a database username and password which will be used in the next steps.
+This section creates a Postgres database using Docker.

-If you have already had a Postgres database in use, you can skip this section and just copy the database configuration (i.e. host, port, username, password, database name).
+If you already have a Postgres database in use, you can skip this section and just copy the database configuration (i.e. host, port, username, password, database name) to use in the next sections.

 Run a Postgres Docker container as your Postgres database server.
-Make sure to replace `myuser` and `mypassword` with something more secret 😎.
+Make sure to replace `myuser` and `mypassword` with something more secret.

 ```bash
 sudo docker run -d \